kheller18/data-structures-algorithms/questions/agile.md

     + `Incremental Development`: It is basically a software development process where development works are sliced into increments or pieces or portions.
 In this, the software is developed and delivered in pieces or increments and each piece has a complete set of functionalities.
 The increment can either be small or large, and each increment is coded and tested fully.
 After testing each increment, they all are integrated so that they work as a whole.

 12. What is a Product Roadmap?
-    + A product roadmap, as the name suggests, is a powerful tool that describes how a product is likely to grow over time.
+    + `product roadmap`: as the name suggests, is a powerful tool that describes how a product is likely to grow over time.
 It is a holistic view of product features that create the product vision.
 It also indicates what development is building, business goals that the new product will achieve, problems that the product will solve, etc. A product roadmap is owned by the product manager.
 It also encourages the development team to work together to achieve the desired goal for the successful delivery of the product.

 13. What are different project management tools that are mostly used in Agile?
     + Icescrum